JaydeepDahiya/ChecktoutKata/README.md

 ### Running the tests

-To run the tests ensure that Maven is installed and then run the following from the project directory.
+Ensure that Maven is installed and then run the following from the project directory.

 `mvn test`

+### To clean target, create test report and package

+Ensure that Maven is installed and then run the following from the project directory.

+`mvn clean package`

+NOTE: Jacoco test reports can be found in \target\site\jacoco\index.html